saulocantanhede/tfgreek2/docs/features/normalized.md

 ## Feature description

 Normalized Greek text (changed accents and diacritics to their standard forms).
 Also trailing punctuations are removed.
+This feature is also populated for `phrase` or `subphrase` only in case these contain only one `word`.

 ## Source description